Dora CLI Reference

 Start coordinator and daemon in local mode.

-Spawns adora coordinator and adora daemon as background processes.
+Spawns dora coordinator and dora daemon as background processes.
 Waits for both to be ready before returning.
 Idempotent: if already running, does nothing.

 Tear down coordinator and daemon.
 Stops all running dataflows first.